You are here

 My instructor says I need Microsoft Word/PowerPoint.
 How do I get these?

 If you only need to view Word and PowerPoint files, it’s best to use viewer software, as it takes up less room on your computer.
 WordViewer and PowerPoint Viewer applications are sufficient.
 RealPlayer will allow you to access music and slides, and Adobe Acrobat Reader is very useful for pdf files.

-I’m having problems with MyLab/Mastering.
+I’m having problems with MyLab/Evolve/other licensed publisher content.
 What do I do?

 Use of a third-party website or integrated content may be required by your instructor.
 The Help Desk cannot assist with login issues or content problems on these sites, but you may be able to contact technical support for these publishers: